Banff Playwrights Colony

 Applicants must be available for two consecutive weeks during The Colony period, April 1 - 22, 2015.
 Only one application per artist.

 Note: The Colony is unable to accept applications for projects that have been declined in previous years.
-Applications are open to Canadian writers only.
+Applications are open to Canadians and Permanent Residents only.

 All applications will be reviewed by the Colony Director, Senior Writer in Residence, and Associate Dramaturg and additional adjudicators as required.
 Invitations to attend the Colony will be extended by mid-December 2014, and the selected writers announced in February 2015.
 Final decisions are made by the Colony Director.
 In addition to a script, we require an artistic statement from each applicant (see How to Apply), which will assist the selection team in determining the projects best matched to this year’s Colony.